-To protect people from spilled cargo.

-To protect the cargo from weather.
+- To protect people from spilled cargo. - To protect the cargo from weather.

 Spill protection is a safety requirement in many states.
-Be familiar with the laws in the states you drive in.
+Be familiar with the laws of the states in which you drive.

 You should look at your cargo covers in the mirrors from time to time while driving.
-A flapping cover can tear loose, uncovering the cargo, and possibly block your view or someone else's.
+A flapping cover can tear loose, uncovering the cargo and possibly blocking your view or someone else's.

-3.3.5 - Sealed and Containerized Loads
+3.3.5 Sealed and containerized loads

 Containerized loads generally are used when freight is carried part way by rail or ship.
 Delivery by truck occurs at the beginning and/or end of the journey.
 Some containers have their own tiedown devices or locks that attach directly to a special frame.
-Others have to be loaded onto flatbed trailers.
+Others need to be loaded onto flat bed trailers.
 They must be properly secured just like any other cargo.